 - iShares Russell 2000 Value Index ETF (IWN)

 Bond Portfolio Makeup

-All ETFs Betterment has selected are great picks.
-They all follow their respective index very closely, are very liquid (which lowers the bid/ask spread), tax efficient, and low annual fees.
+All the ETFs Betterment has selected are great picks.
+They all follow their respective index very closely, are very liquid (which lowers the bid/ask spread), tax efficient and low annual fees.

 Backdoor $25 Bonus For New IRA Accounts

 I was somewhat disappointed their $25 signup bonus offer does not apply to new IRA accounts.
 In talking with Betterment, I discovered a backdoor method to get this bonus.
 It’s possible to get $25 via their Refer A Friend promotion.
 Since I am a customer of Betterment, all you need to do is click on this link.
 When opening your IRA account, all you need to is deposit $500.
 The bonus will count as contributions for the current year.

 Betterment’s service makes it super easy to implement a savings plan.
 You can setup a new taxable account in minutes, or transfer an existing 401(k) or IRA account.

 Betterment is a perfect starting point for young investors.
 It helps teaches the ropes to investing and more importantly, proper asset allocation.
 This, in my opinion, is a “good thing” as too often I hear about inexperienced investors with poor, or no, asset allocation.
 Their fees are low enough if you have a less than $10,000 to invest that it won’t eat away too much of your investments.

 Without question, the fees are much lower than if you were to hire a professional money manager.
 If anything, with a professional money manager you would get similar or lower returns but pay much more in management fees.

 Their goal setting feature makes their service somewhat unique and perfectly visualizes the steps required to meet your objectives.
 Though this feature is available in some personal finance apps (like Quicken), Betterment’s is one of the best available either online or offline.